BrettBlox/GB-Bowlworks/src/cms/posts/second-post.md

 date: 2018-02-01T06:00:00.000Z
 title: Drum Sander
 ---
 One of the many challenges in segmented turning is finding an efficient way to sand the individual rings flat before stacking and gluing them together.
 At first, I used a large sanding disk for the lathe and I would simply hold the ring up to the disk and sand it to get it ready to glue to the next ring.
 This method, for me, was not ideal.
 It created a massive amount of dust in the shop, no matter how I positioned a dust collection hose, and it was just dangerous for obvious reasons.
 Time to come up with a better way.
 I began looking into drum sanders by Jet and a few others.
 I stumbled onto a video about a machine called FlatMaster and found what I thought would be the best design.
-On YouTube I found a three-video series entitled "V-Drum Sander Build" about a homemade benchtop drum sander that gave me some good ideas.
+After a few days of head scratching on how to build one, I came up with a few ideas and thought I'd give it a try.

 I started with a 5/8 steel shaft 36" long, then cut a series of MDF disks and glued them together on the shaft.